 These scholarships are made possible to returning undergraduate students by individual donors to UNE.
 Award criteria vary based on the individual donors' preferences.
 In most cases, awards are made on the basis of academic merit and financial need.
 Student Financial Services will contact students in late spring, highlighting the application process.

-The Federal Pell Grant is awarded to undergraduate students who demonstrate exceptional financial need and have not yet earned a baccalaureate degree.
-Amounts can change yearly and are dependent on your enrollment status.
+The Federal Pell Grant is awarded to undergraduate students who demonstrate financial need and have not yet earned a baccalaureate degree.
+Amounts are awarded according to the U.S. Department of Education's standards and requirements.
+If you are awarded a Pell Grant, the amount can change annually and is dependent on your enrollment status.

 TEACH Grant- Education Majors